nlasheras/aoc-2023/README.md

 ### Day 13 :warning:

 I was a bit busy on Wednesday, so I skipped the day and did it on Thursday.
 Since I have 12.2 to finnish and 14 to do I just went with the straight forward solution and I'll take another look to the solution once I have more time.

+### Day 14

+Part two sounded familiar to a previous one I made in a previous year, so I just used the same cycle searching trick (I think I'll move that to an utility function because I think it's handy to have for next years).